Leadership Team

 Tia Blansett

-Tia Blansett is a distinguished new member of the ELT leadership team.
-Her multifaceted educational journey encompasses graduate studies in Cybersecurity, Human-Computer Interaction (HCI), and an MBA, reflecting a broad interest in technology, management, and user experience.
+Tia Blansett has explored multiple different subject areas during her time as a Cyclone.
+Her multifaceted educational journey encompasses graduate studies in Cybersecurity, Human-Computer Interaction (HCI), and Construction Management, reflecting a broad interest in security, user experience and project management.

-Tia’s commitment to excellence is further demonstrated through her active involvement in various student organizations, including the Student Veterans Association (SVA), Finance Club, Graduate Society of Women Engineers (Grad SWE), IEEE Eta Kappa Nu, Habitat for Humanity, and the Real Estate Development Club.
-Her leadership and participation in these groups showcase her dedication to fostering community, promoting STEM fields, and contributing to meaningful causes.
+Tia’s commitment to excellence is further demonstrated through her active involvement in various student organizations, including the Student Veterans Association (SVA), Graduate Society of Women Engineers (Grad SWE), and IEEE Eta Kappa Nu (HKN).
+Her extracurricular involvement in these groups showcases her dedication to fostering community, promoting diversity in STEM fields, and contributing to meaningful causes.

-Before returning to academia, Tia spent over a decade in the defense industry as a cyber security manager, where she developed a deep expertise in safeguarding information systems against emerging threats.
-Her professional background, combined with her academic pursuits, positions her uniquely to contribute valuable insights and leadership in the context of the engineering conference.
+Before returning to academia, Tia spent over a decade in the defense industry as an information technology specialist and cyber security manager, where she developed a deep expertise in safeguarding critical information systems against emerging threats.
+She holds multiple IT certifications including the internationally recognized, Certified Information Systems Security Professional (CISSP).
+Her professional background, combined with her academic pursuits, uniquely positions her to contribute valuable insights and leadership in the context of this engineering conference.

 Tanner Post